 ✗ No Apple Calendar integration for new users

-✗ Per-user pricing gets expensive for teams
+✗ Per-user pricing may get expensive for teams

 ✗ Limited routing and qualification features